DomRic98/Search-for-Higgs-into-tautau-decay/README.md

 Here, we find all the material produced for the final project (CMEPDA course at the University of Pisa).
 Running the python and C++ scripts you will find in the folders, you can explore a little part, of a more complex analysis, on the search of Higgs boson decay into two tau leptons.
 Other details are available in pdf format in the Abstracts directory.

+### Code Documentation
+Click on the [link](https://domric98.github.io/Searches-for-the-Higgs-boson-in-the-tau-tau-decay-channel/) for visiting the documentation website.

 ### Instructions

 Thanks to the CMS collaboration is possible to work on Simulated and Real data for the Higgs decay process ([CMS Open Data](http://opendata.web.cern.ch/record/12350)).